Winniejuice/Interview/google.interview.university.md

 - [X] 面向学生 —— [Google 的职业生涯：技术开发指导](https://www.google.com/about/careers/students/guide-to-technical-development.html)

 > 我的笔记：
--“Introduction to CS”：
+“Introduction to CS”：
-    -[ ] Introduction to Computer Science
+    [ ] Introduction to Computer Science
--(at least) one object-oriented programming language:
+(at least) one object-oriented programming language:
-    -1) Java，若干视频
+    1) Java，若干视频
-    -2) Python
+    2) Python
--Other programming languages:
+Other programming languages:
-    -[ ] JavaScript
+    [ ] JavaScript
-    -[X] CSS/HTML
+    [X] CSS/HTML
--Test your code:
+Test your code:
-    -[ ] Testing,
+    [ ] Testing,
-    -[ ] Debugging
+    [ ] Debugging
--Discrete math: logical reasoning and knowledge
+Discrete math: logical reasoning and knowledge
-    -[ ] Mathematics for Computer Science
+    [ ] Mathematics for Computer Science
-    -[ ] Probabilistic Graphical Models
+    [ ] Probabilistic Graphical Models
--Algorithms and data structures: strong understanding -Operating systems: strong knowledge
+Algorithms and data structures: strong understanding Operating systems: strong knowledge
--Artificial intelligence and machine learning
+Artificial intelligence and machine learning
     若干视频
--Learn Android development, web development:
+Learn Android development, web development:
-    -[ ] 官方教程
+    [ ] 官方教程
--Learn cryptography:
+Learn cryptography:
-    -[ ] 自己搜
+    [ ] 自己搜
--Work on projects outside of the classroom
+Work on projects outside of the classroom
-    -[ ] Capstone project: Analyzing (Social) Network Data - scroll down to bottom of page, UCSD, Coursera -[ ] Capstone project: Java Programming: A DIY Version of Netflix and Amazon Recommendation Engines, Duke University, Coursera
--Work on a small piece of a large system (codebase), read and understand existing code, track down documentation, and debug:
+    [ ] Capstone project: Analyzing (Social) Network Data - scroll down to bottom of page, UCSD, Coursera [ ] Capstone project: Java Programming: A DIY Version of Netflix and Amazon Recommendation Engines, Duke University Work on a small piece of a large system (codebase), read and understand existing code, track down documentation, and debug:
-    -[ ] 参与Github项目
+    [ ] 参与Github项目
--Work on projects with other programmers:
+Work on projects with other programmers:
-    -[ ] work with other programmers in a team, learn from others -Gain internship experience in software engineering
+    [ ] work with other programmers in a team, learn from others Gain internship experience in software engineering
-    -[ ] internship
+    [ ] internship

 - [ ] Google 检索的原理：
     - [ ] [Google 检索的发展史（视频）](https://www.youtube.com/watch?v=mTBShTwCnD4)